Bordered Heegaard Floer homology: Invariance and pairing: Moduli spaces

 Finally, we give a criterion for when a closed Heegaard diagram is admissible. \begin{lemma} Let $\HD_1$ and $\HD_2$ be two bordered Heegaard diagrams with $\bdy\HD_1 = -\bdy\HD_2$.
 If $\HD_1$ is admissible and $\HD_2$ is provincially admissible, then $\HD = \HD_1 \cup_\bdy \HD_2$ is admissible. \end{lemma} \begin{proof} Let $B_1\glue B_2$ be a positive periodic domain for $\HD$.
 Since $\HD_1$ is admissible, $B_1 = 0$ and so $\bdy^\bdy B_2 = 0$.
 Then since $\HD_2$ is provincially admissible, $B_2=0$. \end{proof}

-\section{Moduli spaces}
+\chapter{Moduli spaces}

-Let $\Heegaard=(\bSigma,\alphas,\betas,z)$ be a pointed bordered Heegaard diagram representing a bordered $3$-manifold~$Y$.
-As mentioned in the Introduction, we want to count $J$\hyp holomorphic curves in $\Sigma \times [0,1] \times \RR$ to get invariants of~$Y$.
-In this section we give the technical results concerning the moduli spaces of holomorphic curves that we use to construct the invariants $\CFDa(\Heegaard)$ and $\CFAa(\Heegaard)$.
-We begin with an outline of the main results that we will need and the ideas in the proof; the precise mathematics begins in Section~\ref{sec:curves-in-sigma} below.
+Let $Y$ be a bordered $3$-manifold.
+In order to define invariants of $Y$ we will choose a bordered Heegaard diagram $\Heegaard=(\bSigma,\balphas,\betas,z)$ for $Y$ and count $J$\hyp holomorphic curves in $\Sigma \times [0,1] \times \RR$ with boundary conditions coming from $\balphas$ and $\betas$.
+In this chapter we give the technical results concerning the moduli spaces of holomorphic curves that we use to construct the invariants $\CFDa(\Heegaard)$ and $\CFAa(\Heegaard)$.
+We begin in Section~\ref{sec:moduli-overview} with an outline of the main results that we will need and the ideas in the proof; the precise mathematics begins in Section~\ref{sec:curves-in-sigma} below.